Gordon Todd Skinner: Santa Fe, New Mexico

-Kansas locations
+Salina and Wamego, Kansas

 For their new location, they could not use Skinner's Atlas-E silo because his name was attached to the property, which was bad for a potential investigation.
 By this time, the government was keeping tabs on Skinner and the silo.
 They found an Atlas-F missile silo in Salina, a short drive away from the Wamego silo.
 The two locations differed in design, in that Atlas-E were stored horizontally and Atlas-F missiles were stored vertically.
 The features of the new location "made government intrusion nearly impossible"; the structure was harder to break into, and was surrounded by more space and a military fence.
 Skinner said later that "you would be able to tell if you were under surveillance."
-Tim Schwartz, the property's owner, sold it to Skinner, making an informal agreement that Skinner could use it while Schwartz was travelling the country.
+Tim Schwartz, the property's owner, sold it to Skinner, making an informal agreement that Skinner could use it while Schwartz was traveling the country.
 According to Skinner, himself, Pickard, and Apperson started the new operation around December 1999, and Cole would be involved.
 In March 2000, Tim Schwartz committed suicide.
 In July, Schwartz' father contacted Skinner, telling him to move out of the silo.
 Pickard and Apperson were away at the time, so Skinner gathered a few friends to move the entire lab to the Wamego silo.
 Skinner claims his biological father also helped him.
 Skinner feared Pickard and Apperson would be angry, and he lied to them about moving the operation to a lab in Topeka, but they eventually learned of the Wamego operation.